 Practice taking photos with your phone using the techniques we talked about in class.

 Take some with people in them and a few without.

 Play with light — try morning or evening hours outside.

 Make sure the photo has a focal point/subject.

 Practice shooting using the rule of thirds.

-Post your best three — at least one of them must have a human subject.
+Post your best three — at least two of them must have a human subject.
 Don’t use any filters.
 (Post all in the same post; no commentary necessary.)